As-Sawiya: post-1967

+Israeli settler violence

 According to locals, village life has been "deeply affected" by harassment from Jewish settlers.
 "People cannot go and harvest their land.
 The settlers take our olives, they throw rocks at people."
 According to Yesh Din: "settlers of Eli [..] have taken possession of a number of hills around the original settlement nucleus, have seriously impaired the ability of Palestinians from the nearby villages of Qaryut, Luban al-Sharqiyah and Al-Sawiyah to reach thousands of dunams that they own and depend on for their livelihoods.
 Even where they still have some minimal access (usually for two or three days a year, during the olive harvest), their produce is damaged and farmers are physically attacked and are simply unable to tend to their crops properly."

 It has been reported that "settlers painted a star of David and slogans such as "Death to Arabs" on the village mosque and in 2011 3 were injured as settlers opened fire on the village. and setting fire to a girls school in the village and scrawling a Hebrew message on a nearby wall: “Greetings from the hilltops.”

+In October 2025, Colonization and Wall Resistance Commission reported that Israeli authorities issued a military order to seize approximately 70 dunams of privately owned land from Qaryut, Al-Lubban Al-Sharqiya, and Al-Sawiya.
+The land is designated for a "buffer zone" around the nearby settlement of Eli.